Before you started blossoming, your Dad knew what was coming

 I’ve done a lot of research on this lately and it’s a sad reflection of how society has subtlety and innocuously affected a woman’s sexuality.
-To the point, most women probably don’t even realise they’re not the mature sexual beings that they were meant to be.
+To the point, most women probably don’t even realize they’re not the mature sexual beings that they were meant to be.

 And by mature sexual beings, I don’t mean sluts or overtly promiscuous either.
-We all deserve the enjoyment, pleasure and joy we were all meant destined for, as human beings.
+We all deserve the enjoyment, pleasure, and joy we were all meant destined for, as human beings.

 Let me take you through what I mean and you’ll soon understand.